FAPE Lawyers in Los Angeles

 IEPs are written documents, drafted by a specific team of people required by IDEA (including specialists), and measurable progress goals have to be set for the child.
 They are reviewed every year.
 By contrast, 504 plans do not need to be written down, are drafted by people familiar with the child and the accommodation options, and focus more on which services will be provided than if the child meets measurable goals.
 They are usually reviewed every three years.

 Which one is right for your child?
-Our law firm can work with you to find the best option.
+The special education lawyers at our law firm can work with you to find the best option.

 Know What Your Child Is Entitled To